-- (7) Prior to work, preparation of a tree protection plan showing summary of all trees on site (including dbh, species, extent of canopy, roots and health) and specifying whether each tree shall be saved or lost. - G. The Commission may require the placement of permanent bounds (e.g., granite or metal) to demarcate all or part of a resource area or vegetation mitigation area. - H. The requirements of this section shall be met commensurate with the nature, scope, type, and cost of the proposed project or activity.
+(7) Prior to commencing work, prepare and submitation of a tree protection plan showing summaryizing of all trees on site (including dbh, species, extent of canopy, roots and health) and specifying whether each tree shall be saved or lost.

+G. The Commission may require the placement of permanent bounds (e.g., granite or metal) to demarcate all or part of a resource area or vegetation mitigation area.

+H. The requirements of this section shall be met commensurate with the nature, scope, type, and cost of the proposed project or activity.